robertogerson/slaxdom_ext/README.md

 ## CSS selectors
-slaxdom_ext allows to select DOM nodes based on CSS selectors.
-Currently, the following selectors are implemented:
+slaxdom_ext supports the selection of XML elements based on CSS selectors.

+Currently, the following CSS selectors are implemented:

   * `.class`: e.g. ".intro" - Selects all elements with class="intro".
   * `#id`: e.g. "#firstname" - Selects the element with id="firstname".